GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 ### Saving projects

 Projects are saved automatically as you work on them,  so there is no need to save copies as you go along.

+### Opening existing projects

-To open an existing project in OpenRefine, click **Open Project** from the main OpenRefine screen (in the left-hand menu).
+To open an existing project in OpenRefine, click  `Open Project`  from the main OpenRefine screen (in the left-hand menu).
 When you click this, you will see a list of the existing projects and can click on a project's name to open it.